PavanKumar2760/PavanKumar2760/README.md

 - 👋 Hi, I’m Pavan Kumar studying Mathematics in Science and Engineering at TUM.
 This is my new account as the older one got frozen due to a password.
 I have worked in Max-Planck as a machine learning engineer in the Erosita project and am currently doing my internship in ZEISS in my project using ML/DL algorithms.
-- 👀 I’m interested in learning and executing the state of teh art technologies in real-world problems.
+- 👀 I’m interested in learning and executing state-of-the-art technologies in real-world problems.
 - 🌱 I’m currently doing real-world projects and learning how we can use technology to solve them.